NielsLiisberg/command-for-SQL/README.md

 ## Build from scratch
 Please also be involved, and let's make this project even better together:

-Clone this project into **/prj** on your IFS on your **IBM i** and run a **gmake all** and it will compile and build everything
+Clone this project into **/prj** on your IFS on your **IBM i** and run a **gmake all** and it will compile and build everything.

 ## Final thoughts
 What if your procedure was returning a open cursor? or what if you are using a UDTF that returns a table.
-Well I haven't figured that out yet - still room for improvements.
+Well I haven't figured that out yet - still room for improvements and lots of corners not tested yet.
 Nevertheless, what I have solved so far is already extremely useful for simple integration between SQL and CL, and perhaps IBM will take a look at this project and integrate it in IBM i releases to come.

 This project is made available under the Apache license for this particular reason.